 True to her word, Jenkins has crafted a real story of genuine beauty and heroism.
 And judging from the response to her work, it would appear the movie-going public, long starved on irony and self-referential cynicism, is more than ready for such stories once again.

 A role model for women – and men – of all ages

 Much has been made – and justifiably so – of Wonder Woman’s empowering effect on its female viewers.
 More than a few women reported that they wept during the movie, and not necessarily at the sad parts.
-The character of Diana, played with star-making charisma by Israeli actress Gal Gadot, embodies an irresistible blend of strength and vulnerability, courage and kindness.
+The character of Diana, portrayed with luminous charisma by Israeli actress Gal Gadot, embodies an irresistible blend of strength and vulnerability, courage and kindness.
 Clearly she has resonated with a wide female audience, thrilled to have such a positive role model for their daughters after them.

 As Bethany Jennings wrote for Speculative Faith, “Tough women abound in film, but tough women who are also good, hopeful, true, compassionate, and deeply confident?
 I’m not sure I have ever seen one – not until Diana.”

 None of this is to suggest men are unwelcome to this celebration of heroic womanhood.
 In fact, Wonder Woman avoids any heavy-handed messages of gender politics in order to offer its positive vision to everyone.
 Gina Dalfonzo explained at The Gospel Coalition:

 Too much modern discourse about the roles of men and women – including discourse in Christian circles – frames the battle of the sexes as just that: a battle in which one sex must lose.
 Either empowering women denigrates men, or empowering men denigrates women.